 - Occupying multiple work spaces and preventing access to shared resources

-- Threatening or harassing Library users or staff
+- Abusive conduct such as threatening or harassing Library users or staff

 - Refusing to comply with Library policies or directions of Library staff